Cross Inn, Llantrisant

 Cross Inn is a southerly district of the town of Llantrisant within Rhondda Cynon Taf, South Wales.
 It is bounded by the B4595 to the north, the A4119 to the west, and the A473 to the south, near the Afon Clun.

+Cross Inn railway station was open to passengers from 1875 to 1952.

+The town is home to a post office and a nursery school called Meithrinfa'r Enfys, that provides a Welsh Medium education.